JB395/Bits-to-Target-and-Difficulty/README.md

 walletpassphrase "you should always use a long and strong passphrase" 600
 ```

 This command would unlock the wallet for staking only for a long time:

 ```
 walletpassphrase "you should always use a long and strong passphrase" 99999999 true
 ```

-The qtum-qt wallet will show lock status with the padlock icon and the Console returns “null”. qtum-cli returns no status but you can check the unlock status with getwalletinfo for “unlocked_until”: <UNIX timestamp>
+The qtum-qt wallet will show lock status with the padlock icon and the Console returns “null”. qtum-cli returns no status but you can check the unlock status with `getwalletinfo` for “unlocked_until”: <UNIX timestamp>

 ### walletpassphrasechange "oldpassphrase" "newpassphrase"

-Changes the wallet passphrase from "oldpassphrase" to "newpassphrase"
-Qtum-qt returns “null”, qtumd returns nothing.
+Changes the wallet passphrase from "oldpassphrase" to "newpassphrase", qtum-qt returns “null”, qtumd returns nothing.

 ```
 walletpassphrasechange "you should always use a long and strong passphrase" "please use a strong and long passphrase"

 null
 ```